Webhooks

 Registering a webhook

-Webhooks are configured through the Enhub dashboard — not via the API.
-Navigate to Settings → Webhooks in your project to register, update, or delete webhook endpoints.
+Webhooks are configured through the Enhub dashboard.
+Navigate to Organization → API in your project to register, update, or delete webhook endpoints.

 When creating a webhook you'll configure: